You are here:

 - Facilitate the resolution of community issues tied to a site

 Community meetings were held in during the summers of 2008 and 2009 to provide a site status update to residents and to describe how to sign up to be connected to the rural water distribution system.
-An informational fact sheet is planned for release in mid-2012 to describe institutional controls.
+An informational fact sheet describes the institutional controls at the site.

 EPA places a high priority on land redevelopment as part of its Superfund response program mission.
 EPA tries to select cleanup options that encourage and support future use of a site.
 EPA uses two fundamental methods to facilitate redevelopment of Superfund sites: